| Sheffield

 Libraries must also be buildings?
 A new library impact

-With the advent of ICT the idea of the public
+study With the advent of ICT the idea of the public

 library as a physical space and the role it plays in the wider community